-We expended \$3.9 million on operating activities during the 2022 fiscal year with the majority of cash spent on corporate salaries, professional fees related to our annual regulatory filings, annual insurance renewal, annual fees paid to the Toronto Stock Exchange and the NYSE American Exchange and with the American and Canadian securities commissions.
+We expended \$3.1 million on operating activities during the 2023 fiscal year with the majority of cash spent on corporate salaries, professional fees related to our annual regulatory filings, annual insurance renewal, annual fees paid to the Toronto Stock Exchange and the NYSE American Exchange and with the American and Canadian securities commissions.

-At November 30, 2022, we had \$2.6 million in cash and working capital of \$2.4 million.
+At November 30, 2023, we had \$2.6 million in cash and working capital (current assets less current liabilities) of \$2.4 million.
 Management continues with cash preservation strategies to reduce cash expenditures where feasible, including but not limited to reductions in marketing and investor conferences and office expenses.
 In addition, the Company's Board of Directors have agreed to take all of their fees in shares of the Company in an effort to preserve cash and increase share ownership.
 The Company's senior management team are also taking a portion of their base salaries in shares of the Company to preserve cash.

 All project related costs are funded by the Joint Venture.
-Ambler Metals is well funded to advance the UKMP with \$80.8 million in cash and \$77.7 million in working capital as at November 30, 2022.
-There are sufficient funds at the Joint Venture to fund an operating budget of \$9.2 million and \$1.0 million for the Ambler Access Project for fiscal 2023.
-Trilogy does not anticipate having to fund the activities of Ambler Metals until the current cash balance \$80.8 million is expended.
+Ambler Metals is well funded to advance the UKMP with \$63.8 million in cash and \$62.4 million in working capital as at November 30, 2023.
+There are sufficient funds at the Joint Venture to fund an operating budget of \$5.5 million and \$2.5 million for the Ambler Access Project for fiscal 2024.
+Trilogy does not anticipate having to fund the activities of Ambler Metals until the current cash balance \$63.8 million is expended.